php-llm/llm-chain/README.md

 #### PHP Classes as Output

-LLM Chain support that use-case by abstracting the hustle of defining and providing schemas to the LLM and converting the response back to PHP objects.
+LLM Chain supports that use-case by abstracting the hustle of defining and providing schemas to the LLM and converting the response back to PHP objects.

 To achieve this, a specific chain processor needs to be registered: